SGrondin/bottleneck/README.md

 The first limiter connecting to Redis will store its constructor options ([Constructor](#constructor)) on Redis and all subsequent limiters will be using those settings.
 You can alter the constructor options used by all the connected limiters by calling `updateSettings`.
 The `clearDatastore` option instructs a new limiter to wipe any previous Bottleneck data, including previously stored settings.

 Queued jobs are **NOT** stored on Redis.
 They are local to each limiter.
 Exiting the Node.js process will lose those jobs.
 This is because Bottleneck has no way to propagate the JS code to run a job across a different Node.js process than the one it originated on.
-Bottleneck doesn't keep track of the queue contents of the limiters on a cluster, for performance reasons and because the reliability tradeoffs were simply too great.
+Bottleneck doesn't keep track of the queue contents of the limiters on a cluster for performance and reliability reasons.

-For those reasons, functionality relying on the queue length happen purely locally:
+Due to the above, functionality relying on the queue length happen purely locally:
 - Priorities are local.
 A higher priority job will run before a lower priority job **on the same limiter**.
 Another limiter on the cluster might run a lower priority before our higher priority one.
 - (Assuming default priority levels) Bottleneck guarantees that jobs will be run in the order they were queued **on the same limiter**.
 Another limiter on the cluster might run a job queued later before ours runs.
 - `highWater` and load shedding ([strategies](#strategies)) are per limiter.
 However, one limiter entering Blocked mode will put the entire cluster in Blocked mode until `penalty` milliseconds have passed.
 See [Strategies](#strategies).
 - The `empty` event is triggered when the (local) queue is empty.
 - The `idle` event is triggered when the (local) queue is empty *and* no jobs are currently running anywhere in the cluster.

-The above limitations should hopefully be possible to work around in your application code, if necessary.
+You must work around these limitations in your application code if they are an issue to you.

-The current design was chosen because it guarantees reliability and lets clients (limiters) come and go.
+The current design guarantees reliability and lets clients (limiters) come and go.
 Your application can scale up or down, and clients can be disconnected without issues.

 It is **strongly recommended** that you set a `timeout` (See [Job Options](#job-options)) *on every job*, since that lets the cluster recover from crashed or disconnected clients.
 Otherwise, a client crashing while executing a job would not be able to tell the cluster to decrease its number of "running" jobs.
 By using timeouts, those lost jobs are automatically cleared after the timeout.
 Using timeouts is essential to keeping a cluster reliable in the face of unpredictable application bugs, network hiccups, and so on.

 Network latency between Node.js and Redis is not taken into account when calculating timings (such as `minTime`).
-Bottleneck performs the absolute minimum number of state accesses, to minize the impact of latency, but keeping the Redis server close to your limiters will help you get a more consistent experience.
+To minimize the impact of latency, Bottleneck performs the absolute minimum number of state accesses.
+Keeping the Redis server close to your limiters will help you get a more consistent experience.

 It is **strongly recommended** to [set up an `error` listener](#events).

-Bottleneck doesn't guarantee that the concurrency will be spread evenly across limiters.
+Bottleneck does not guarantee that the concurrency will be spread evenly across limiters.
 With `{ maxConcurrent: 5 }`, it's absolutely possible for a single limiter to end up running 5 jobs simultaneously while the other limiters in the cluster sit idle.
 To spread the load, use the `.chain()` method:

 ```js
 const clusterLimiter = new Bottleneck({ maxConcurrent: 5, datastore: 'redis' });